William King (bishop): Career

 years later.
 He was a vocal opponent of Wood's halfpence during the 1720s.

 After King's death, Bishop Theophilus Bolton purchased 6,000 of King's books to establish the Bolton Library in Cashel, County Tipperary.

-Works
+Philosophical works

-As a man of letters he wrote The State of the Protestants in Ireland under King James's Government in 1691 and De Origine Mali in 1702, translated into English with extensive notes by Edmund Law in 1731 as An Essay on the Origin of Evil; it was also subject to a well-known critical discussion by Gottfried Wilhelm Leibniz, published as an appendix to Leibniz's Théodicée.
+As a man of letters and philosopher, he wrote The State of the Protestants in Ireland under King James's Government in 1691 and De Origine Mali in 1702.
+The latter book was translated into English with extensive notes by Edmund Law in 1731 as An Essay on the Origin of Evil.
+It was also subject to discussion by Pierre Bayle as well as an influential critical discussion by Gottfried Wilhelm Leibniz, published as an appendix to Leibniz's Théodicée.

+De Origine Mali contains a provocative and original philosophical account of free will that has recently started to attract philosophers' attention.
+In the context of the debate on free will, King argues that human beings, like God, are endowed with a distinctive faculty of free choice (electio in Latin).
+This faculty, criticized by Leibniz as an unfounded magical power ("puissance magique"), can, for King, generate value in the world.
+Recently, scholars have been debating the details of the process that leads to the generation of value through choice in King's philosophy.
+While some argue that there is a lacuna in King's explanation between election and action, others claim that King gives an account of how desires can provide such a connection.